soulwire/Springboard/README.md

 	ant setup
 	Enter the full project namespace for this project: com.domain.project

-This will refactor the project template to match your namespace...
+This will refactor the project template to match your namespace.
+You'll then be given the option to *delete the GIT metadata* and disconnect from the Springboard repository...

 ###Now Start Coding!